PacLII Home | Databases | WorldLII | Search | Feedback

 [10] The trial judge had summarized the prosecution evidence in the sentence order as follows.

 1. The victim, KB, 17 years old, was living with her grandparents in Nawaka.
 She was attending Nadi Special School because she was mentally and physically impaired.
 You are related to her as her uncle.
-In 2014, you went to victim’s house when she was alone and asked for the dari or grwl.
+In 2014, you went to victim’s house when she was alone and asked for the dari or grog bowl.

 3. In the same year, victim visited your sisters who were her good friends.
 When victim went inside the house to drink water, you pulled her hand and inserted your penis into her vagina without her consent.